Weekends Away: Manchester

 Manchester City Centre and Town Hall

 The centre of Manchester has changed so much since I was little!
-It now how it’s own distinct areas, the gay village, down to deansgate, the northern quarter – and they all deserve a visit!
+It now how it’s own distinct areas like the gay village.
+This is arguably where if you were gay you could feel free to speak your mind without any fear back in a more homophobic era.
+Moreover, you could head down to Deansgate, the northern quarter – and they all deserve a visit!
 When we were there they had some Manchester guides with maps who guided us to a walk along the canal which was very enjoyable.
 I recommend finding the town hall as well as it is a beautiful building and there is usually some events on!

 Museum of Science and Industry